nikitavoloboev/data/docs/focusing/processes.md

 ## Day

-1. If with dogs, take dogs on longer walk (podcast listen) at least once for ~ 1h.
+1. If with dogs, take dogs on longer walk (podcast/book listen) at least once for ~ 1h.
 2. Do some [exercise](../fitness/exercises.md) outside (sit ups + push ups).
 3. Put clothes to clean so there are always clean clothes available.
 4. Keep [good back](../health/ergonomics.md) (no slouch) and always work outside in terrace when you can.